-Cupcake & Snowball
+Cupcake & Snowball:

 Animals from Canada; dogs, cats and other wildlife, as it relates to border fences, all enjoy dual citizenship.
 In areas not far from the official border crossing the barbed wire is well past its age of effectiveness.
-They can come and go as they please no passports are required.
+They come and go as they please no passports are required.

 Even in Canada the mixed-breed is rare.
 The Rancher and his daughters had no idea Cupcake was a Canadian Eskimo dog, a tribal sled dog, that originally were bred with wolves.
 Like many sled dogs, they have a strong prey drive and are not suitable as pets if you have small animals.